- Coastal Vulnerability Assessment Western Australia Projects List

 Under SPP 2.6, foreshore reserves should take into account coastal processes based on the physical and biological features of the particular coastal environment, such as coastal landform types.
 In determining the coastal foreshore reserve it is important to recognise time and space scales in which the landforms and their driving processes operate for the planning timeframe.
 The planning timeframe should also take into consideration the impacts of climate change on coastal landforms.

-Hard copy maps are available for pick up from the Perth Department of Planning Office.
+Hard copy maps are available for pick up from the Perth Department Office.
 For more information please contact Sam Bishopp.

 The map can be downloaded in low resolution from the links below.